 - has a big mouthful of breast, hear them swallowing milk as they feed and see nice rounded cheeks

 - should be weeing (6 heavy wet nappies in 24 hrs after day 5) and pooing enough (at the beginning it will be black and tar-like, at least two stools a day from day 4 up until around 6 weeks, changing to yellow by day 5).
 Once they are over 6 weeks old their stool pattern may change and they may poo several times a day, or not at all for around a week.

 Another thing to remember is that babies’ sleep patterns are as individual as their personalities.
 Your friend’s baby who is formula-fed may sleep for long periods or even ‘through the night’.
 This could be in part because formula is heavier and takes longer to digest, thus leading to longer sleep.
 However, breast milk is digested and used in the body quickly so baby requires feeding more frequently.

 Having a positive mind-set may help with the disturbed sleep.
 This peaceful time spent cuddling your baby without general interruptions of the daytime is time well spent.

 A newborn baby has only three demands.
-They are: warmth in the arms of its mother, food from her breasts, and security in the knowledge of her presence.
-Breastfeeding satisfies all three. ~Grantly Dick-Read
+They are: warmth in the arms of its parent, food from breasts/ chest, and security in the knowledge of your presence.
+Breast/ chest feeding satisfies all three. ~Grantly Dick-Read

 National Breastfeeding Helpline: 0300 100 0212